idugalic/micro-company/README.md

 # Micro Company application

-Digital experiences are becoming essential to every business.

-Strategic application architects need to establish consistent, holistic approaches that enable the flexibility, scalability and versatility that digital business requires.
-Organizations that delay or fail to implement these new approaches risk falling seriously behind.

-Companies must embrace a new way of projecting themselves in the form of secure, easy-to-consume unified APIs that are easily integrated into a wide range of digital touchpoints.

-**This project is intended to demonstrate end-to-end best practices for building a cloud native, microservice architecture using Spring Cloud.**
+**This project is intended to demonstrate end-to-end best practices for building a cloud native, event driven microservice architecture using Spring Cloud.**

 ## What is cloud native